object-oriented-python/object-oriented-programming/doc/source/8_inheritance.rst

 called, and the object `self` is the actual concrete class instance, with all of the attributes that are defined for it.
-In this case, even though :meth:`__str__` is defined on :class:`Group`, `self` has type :class:`CyclicGroup`, and therefore `self.notation` is well-defined and has the value `"C"`.
+In this case, even though :meth:`__str__` is defined on :class:`Group`, `self` has type :class:`CyclicGroup`, and therefore `self.symbol` is well-defined and has the value `"C"`.

 Parametrising over class